personally explore the mechanism responsible for voluntary self-sabotage

 taken in by the soul illusion

-The Soul Illusion [the bogus assumption that you see things as they really are] results from forgetting that the map your nervous system creates is not the same as the territory it is attempting to depict.
+The Soul Illusion [the bogus assumption that you see things as they really are] results from forgetting that the map your nervous system creates to represent the objective world is not the same as the territory it is attempting to depict.
+The error of confusing the map with the territory shows up as recurring patterns of unwanted outcomes.

 Neker cube